MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 -->

-## Setting an external table connection
+## Setting the external table connection
 After the code for registering the connection is in place, the next step is to add code to establish the connection to the external table.
 This is done by adding a call to the SETDEFAULTTABLECONNECTION function on the registered table connection's name.

 The SETDEFAULTTABLECONNECTION function has the following syntax: